helldivers-2/json/Writerside/topics/globalEvents_flags.md

 # Global Events Flags

 ## dictionary
-This json contains a dictionary of key: value pairs, representing the globalEvent flag (which correlates to its type) returned from the Helldivers 2
+This json contains a dictionary of key: value pairs, representing the globalEvent flag (which correlates to its type) returned from the Helldivers 2 Status API endpoint.
-Status API.

 ```json
 {